ganesh-santhanam/ganesh-santhanam.github.io/_posts/2018-01-28-Python Data Structures.md

 ```

+# Tree Traversal

-There are many ways to traverse this Tre
+There are many ways to traverse this Tree

 Depth First Traversals:
 (a) Inorder (Left, Root, Right)
 (b) Preorder (Root, Left, Right)